 Our Therapy and Drug Development Pipeline

-Project Kestrel is the lead clinical development program of Awakn Life Sciences and is focused on repurposing ketamine in combination with therapy to treat alcohol and behavioral addictions.
+Project Kestrel is focused on repurposing ketamine in combination with therapy to treat AUD and behavioral addictions.
 Ketamine is an N-methyl-d-Asparate (NMDA) receptor agonist with well-established safety and efficacy as an analgesic and anaesthetic.
 At sub-anaesthetic doses ketamine produces alterations in consciousness, disrupts memory reconsolidation, and delivers downstream neuroplasticity, which when combined with therapy has been proven by Awakn to significantly reduce the probability of relapse for Alcohol Use Disorder.

 MDMA, an investigational medicinal product (IMP), is an entactogen that acts as a releaser and reuptake inhibitor of serotonin, norepinephrine (NE), and dopamine.
 MDMA has demonstrated potential efficacy in clinical trials to treat AUD and Post Traumatic Stress Disorder (PTSD), However, challenge exists to the successful development of MDMA as a marketed drug: excessive treatment duration of 6 to 8 hours; variable pharmacokinetics due to gastrointestinal absorption; and first-pass metabolism negatively effecting bioavailability.